Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">3/22/2024</td>
+<td align="center">3/23/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/frieren-beyond-journeys-end/episode-24-perfect-replicas-924711">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/tales-of-wedding-rings/episode-9-episode-9-924819">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Due to the Spiegel, a legendary monster that can create perfect replicas of others, the<br>test-takers who would conquer the Ruins of the King's Tomb must first face the ultimate<br>enemy: themselves.</p>
+<p align="center">Peace has returned to Maasa and the gang are able to take a short break.<br>Satou and Hime go on a date alone, but Nefritis, Granart, and Saphir secretly follow<br>them.
+Satou and Hime are enjoying their date, but then they recall Alabaster's prior words.</p>
 </td>
 </tr>
 </table>